katelyn/Blurb/README.md

 Closes the popup.

 #### `elem()`
-Closes the HTML element of the popup.
+Returns the DOM element of the popup.